Trending

 Trump assassination attempt: Independent panel says Secret Service needs ‘fundamental reform’

-An independent panel cited poor communication and failure to secure a key building as two issues facing the Secret Service the day when former President Donald Trump was wounded by a would-be assassin.
+An independent panel cited poor communication and failure to secure a key building as two issues facing the Secret Service the day former President Donald Trump was wounded by an attempted assassin.

-The Independent Review Panel examining what allowed Thomas Crooks to open fire on Trump and the crowd that gathered at the July 13 rally in Butler, Pennsylvania, issued its 52-page report on Thursday, blaming the Secret Service for the failures and recommended bringing in in new leadership as well as focusing on its protective mission, The Associated Press reported.
+The Independent Review Panel was tasked with examining how Thomas Crooks was able to open fire on Trump and the crowd that gathered at the July 13 rally in Butler, Pennsylvania.
+On Thursday it issued its 52-page report, blaming the Secret Service for the failures and recommended bringing in new leadership as well as focusing on its protective mission, The Associated Press reported.

 Composite image of Thomas Crooks and Donald Trump